-Today Hawkwood is, on the surface, a residential adult education college serving the needs of a wide community.
-But scratch through the surface and just beneath the outer layer is a hidden and vibrating source of creative energy, rather like a volcano, waiting to burst forth.
-This life force can be experienced in every aspect of Hawkwood’s being.
-Not just a beautiful Victorian stone built house, but a warm welcoming home for all who visit.
-Not just a large 40-acre estate, but a biodynamic organic farm, and well managed ancient woodland.
-Not just a place people come to learn, but a source of ideas, challenging dialogue, art and artistry, new understandings, personal growth and human development.
+Today Hawkwood is a centre for future thinking – bringing together people and organisations from many backgrounds in support of creative endeavour, a flourishing community, and a sustainable environment.
+Hawkwood is not just a beautiful Victorian stone built house, but a warm welcoming home for all who visit.
+Not just a large 40-acre estate, but a biodynamic organic farm, and a community managed ancient woodland.
+Not just a place people come to learn and create, but a source of ideas, challenging dialogue, art and artistry, new understandings, personal growth and human development.

 “Not only a place people come to learn, but a source of ideas, challenging dialogue, art and artistry, new understandings, personal growth and human development.”